amunn/msu-thesis/docs/index.md

 # MSU Thesis Class Documentation

-## News Aug, 19, 2023
+## News Aug 21, 2023

- - Changes in the `memoir` code have produced an incompatibility with the `float` package.
-If you are loading `float` you may need to add some code to your preamble to solve the problem.
-For the moment I am not adjusting the class code, since this is a `memoir` issue.
-Please email me if you encounter problems using the `float` package.
+ - Changes in the `memoir` code temporarily produced an incompatibility with the `float` package.
+If you are loading `float` and encounter problems you should update your TeX distribution to make sure you have the most recent version of `memoir` installed.

 ## UPDATE June 27, 2023